-Bunbury is just 90 minutes from Perth, one of the state’s largest reginoal cities, and the central hub of the Geographe region.
-Although the city oozes of a comsmoplitan atmosphere, with street art and funky cafes dominating the CBD, it’s the stunning coastline, waterways and resident dolphins that will take you by surprise.
+Bunbury is just 90 minutes from Perth, one of the state’s largest regional cities, and the central hub of the Geographe region.
+Although the city oozes of a cosmopolitan atmosphere, with street art and funky cafes dominating the CBD, it’s the stunning coastline, waterways and resident dolphins that will take you by surprise.
 There is plenty of places to stay and unique attractions and things to do.

 The surrounding country side is gorgeous.
 To the north, sitting in the foothills en route from Perth, is Harvey.
-The scenery is loveley here, dotted with orchards, dairy farms, natural bush and a couple of huge dams.
+The scenery is lovely here, dotted with orchards, dairy farms, natural bush and a couple of huge dams.

 South of Harvey is the stunning Ferguson Valley, the closest thing WA has to the rolling hills of England, dotted with family-owned boutique vineyards, cottage food-producers, a few restaurants, farmstays and chalet-style accommodation.
 The scenery is stunning.
 This is the jewel of the region and worth spending a day or two to explore.